Program Requirements

 SPAN 599 - Independent Graduate Research (1-3)

-Communication and Semantics
+Communication & Semantics

 ANTH 599 - Independent Graduate Research (1-3)